i-love-flamingo/flamingo/framework/web/docs/ReadmeResponse.md

 # Response

-In your interface layer (e.g. in your controllers) you will normaly return a result that is some kind of response.
+In your interface layer (e.g. in your controllers) you will normally return a result that is some kind of response.

 A response need to implement the generic "result" interface `Apply' function.